Clemapfel/image_processing/README.md

 # CRISP: real-time, interactive signal processing library

-A portable, lightweight modern C++20 Library implementing most common features of digital image processing as described in "Digital Image Processing" (R.C.Gonzales, R.E.Woods, 2017).
+A portable, lightweight modern C++20 Library implementing most common features of digital image processing as mentioned in "Digital Image Processing" (R.C.Gonzales, R.E.Woods, 2017).
 Intended for educational purposes or personal use only.

 Supports on- and off-gpu processing of 8-bit color images on Mac, Windows and Linux.